A musical journey through Norway

 Sondre Justad is another artist from the same area.
 He is a sporty guy who has performed in places where you would not expect it, including the peak of a mountain.
 This concert was held right outside the village where he grew up, Henningsvær.
 Enjoy!

-The world can be a beautiful place, but sometimes life is horrible.
 In June 2022, during the Oslo pride week, Norway was surprised by a terrorist attack at a gay bar.
 Sondre Justad was present at the memorial service that was held shortly afterwards.
 He performed a song that is a tribute to love of different types – “Ikke som de andre”.

 Our musical journey goes all the way north to Karasjok, a Sami village surrounded by wilderness.
 The Sami language is very different from Norwegian, as you can hear in the next video.
 We will see Mari Boine, probably the most successful Sami musician ever.